TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Experiments

 \subsection{Ablation study}

 \paragraph{Impact of Tensorization on Performances.} Different tensorizations of the weight matrices lead to different trade-offs between the number of trainable parameters and the model performance, as formalized in Theorem \ref{thm:Expressivity}.
-As shown in Figure \ref{fig:tensorization_on_performance} (left), when both dimensions of the original weight matrix are tensorized into higher dimensions, the performance decreases as the number of trainable parameters decreases rapidly.
-We usually achieve an optimal trade-off between performance and parameter efficiency by tensorizing only one dimension of the original weight matrix, while keeping the other dimension unchanged.
-Under this approach, the performance of TeRA remains robust across different tensorization sizes as shown in Figure \ref{fig:tensorization_on_performance} (right).
+Figure \ref{fig:tensorization_on_performance} (left) shows that when both dimensions of the original weight matrix are tensorized, the performance decreases rapidly with decrease in the number of trainable parameters.
+Empirically, we achieve an optimal trade-off between performance and parameter efficiency by tensorizing only one dimension of the original weight matrix.
+Under this approach, the performance of TeRA remains robust across different tensorization sizes (See Figure \ref{fig:tensorization_on_performance} (right)).

 \paragraph{Impact of Tensorization on Ranks.} The high-rank property of TeRA is insensitive to the specific choice of tensorization schemes, as formalized in Theorem \ref{thm:full-rank}.
 We evaluated the ranks of the query weight updates, $\Delta \mathbf{W}_q$, and the value weight updates, $\Delta \mathbf{W}_v$, across different layers under various tensorizations.
-Figure~\ref{fig:rank_ours_different_splits} shows that TeRA obtains high-rank (near full-rank) updates across different tensorization choices.
+Figure~\ref{fig:rank_ours_different_splits} shows that, as desired, TeRA obtains high-rank (near full-rank) updates across different tensorization choices.

-\paragraph{Initialization of Frozen Factor Matrices.} We explore different initialization choices for the frozen factor matrices.
-Specifically, we compare TeRA with a variant, $\text{TeRA}_{iden}$, where its frozen factor matrices are all identity matrices.
+\paragraph{Initialization of Frozen Factor Matrices.} To explore different initialization choices for the frozen factor matrices, we compared TeRA with its variant, $\text{TeRA}_{iden}$, where its frozen factor matrices are all identity matrices.
 Note that $\text{TeRA}_{iden}$ has the same number of trainable parameters as TeRA.
-As shown in Figure \ref{fig:tera_vs_tera_iden}, TeRA (solid lines) consistently outperforms $\text{TeRA}_{iden}$ (dashed lines) in terms of average accuracy with identical hyperparameters, highlighting the effectiveness of the random tensor network initialization scheme in TeRA.
+Figure \ref{fig:tera_vs_tera_iden} shows that, with identical hyperparameters, TeRA consistently outperforms $\text{TeRA}_{iden}$ in terms of average accuracy, highlighting the effectiveness of the random tensor network initialization scheme in TeRA.
+We also experimented with non-sharing factor tensors and report the result in Appendix \ref{sec:non-sharing}.